LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ### Sample Transactions

-Remember that whenever a transaction is getting executed, it stores all the details in an unique `hash` key.
+Remember that whenever a transaction is getting executed, it stores all the details in a unique `hash` key.

 Now, under `Deployed Contract` click on `> HOSTEL AT .....
 (MEMORY)`